scality/metalk8s/images/metalk8s-keepalived/README.md

 The check script is used by keepalived to check that the local node, where the keepalived process is running, is ready to get some load.

-It check that the local Ingress Controller is available
+It checks that the local Ingress Controller is available.

 ## Dockerfile